chrisl1303/MasterECMTXInfo/README.md

 # MasterECMTXInfo
-Info materials for MSc Econometrics
+Info materials for the MSc program in Econometrics, as of October 2026 for the winter term 2026/27.